Itaú de Minas

 Itaú de Minas is a Brazilian municipality located in the center of the state of Minas Gerais.
 Its population as of 2020 was 16,199 people living in a total area of 154 km^{2}.
 The city belongs to the meso-region of Sul e Sudoeste de Minas and to the micro-region of Passos.
 It became a municipality in 1987.

 Geography

-The city center of Itaú de Minas is located at an elevation of 735 meters a short distance west of regional centerPassos.
+The city center of Itaú de Minas is located at an elevation of 735 meters a short distance west of regional center Passos.
 Neighboring municipalities are: Passos (N and E), Fortaleza de Minas (S), Pratápolis (SW), and Cássia (W).